INSTANT BOOKING OPTIONS

 Departure Point Location: Conveniently situated, only a few minutes walk below the Kuranda Railway and Skyrail Stations on the Esplanade of the Barron River.
-Access to our departure jetty is over the railway footbridge and down the stairs.
-The Esplanade extends approximately two kilometers along the river front and offers panoramic views of the forest areas in which we operate our river cruises and connects to the village via the river walk circuit.
+Access to our departure jetty is ?over the railway footbridge and down the stairs.?
+The Esplanade extends approximately two kilometres along the river front and offers panoramic views of the forest areas in which we operate our river cruises and connects to the village via the river walk circuit.

 Kuranda Rainforest Tours has been operating since 1982 during which time it has built a reputation for offering informative and rewarding rainforest river cruises.
 One main feature has been the ability to provide quality tours at very reasonable rates.